bobc/bobc_hardware/CRAMPS/README.txt

 hand-modified version reflecting changes difficult to incorperate into the schematic, including:

+  Add header row
-  The 6 Pololu drivers are actually 4 24-pin single-row sockets The BeagleBone is two stacking 46-pin connectors Several parts are simply part of the PCB (like the OSH logo)
+  The 6 Pololu drivers are actually 4 24-pin single-row sockets The BeagleBone is two stacking 46-pin connectors Remove parts that are simply part of the PCB (like the OSH logo)

 The BOM calls out 1% resistors, because several parts need to be 1% and the difference in cost to use some 5% values is virtaully zero.
+Both Stackpole (DigiKey) and KOA (Mouser) part numbers are provided, and any generic 1% 0805 resistors will work.
+These are just what seems to be available an inexpensive from two main suppliers.

 Pin headers are specified with gold plating, but tin is OK too.